 3.2.
 Gains in Life Expectancy.
 Life expectancy increased 10.94 years between 1975 and 2002 for a 40-year old newly diagnosed breast cancer patient (Figure 2).
 First, the temporal shift towards smaller sized tumors contributed 2.92 years to the gain in life expectancy (27%).
 This 2.92 year net contribution results from offsetting trends in the share of cancers by tumor size: increasing contributions from the growing share of smaller sized tumors and decreasing contributions from the shrinking share of larger sized tumors.
 Second, improvements in case fatality rates from breast cancer contributed 6.79 years to the gain in life expectancy (62%).
 Specifically, reductions in case fatality rates from breast cancer contributed 1.12 years for <1cm tumors, 2.36 years for 1-2cm tumors, 1.12 years for 2-3cm tumors, 1.52 years for 3-5cm tumors, and 0.66 years for ≥5cm tumors.
 Third, reductions in case fatality rates from competing causes of death across all tumor sizes contributed the remaining 1.25 years to the gain in life expectancy (11%).

 3.3 Contribution by Age Group to Earlier Detection.
-The contribution of the temporal shift towards smaller sized tumors (2.92 years) represents the net of 5.02 years from <1cm tumors, 2.43 years from 1-2cm tumors and -4.79 years from 2-3cm, 3-5cm, and ≥5cm tumors (Table 1).
+The contribution of the temporal shift towards smaller sized tumors (2.92 years) represents the net of 5.02 years from <1cm tumors and 2.43 years from 1-2cm tumors (growing shares) and -4.79 years from 2-3cm, 3-5cm, and ≥5cm tumors (shrinking shares, Table 1).
 Of the overall contribution of the growing share of <1 cm tumors, 50-59 years olds contributed the most followed by 60-69 and 70-79 years olds.
 Similarly, of the overall contribution of the growing share of 1-2 cm tumors, 70-79 years olds contributed the most followed by 60-69 and 50-59 years olds.
 Combining the effect of growing shares of smaller sized tumors and shrinking shares of larger sized tumors, earlier detection in 70-79 year olds contributed the most among all age groups to the net contribution of earlier detection.

 3.4.
 Varying Level of Overdiagnosis.
 Our primary analysis assumed an overdiagnosis level of 10% among <1cm, 1-2cm, and 2-3cm tumors.
 In secondary analysis, we varied the overdiagnosis level among these tumors sizes between 0% and 52% (Figure 3).
 As the overdiagnosis level increased, the proportionate contribution from reductions in case fatality rates from breast cancer increased while the proportionate contribution from earlier detection decreased.
 For example, at a 20% overdiagnosis level, the contributions to the 10.31-year gain in life expectancy were 66% from reductions in case fatality rates from breast cancer, 23% from the temporal shift to smaller sized tumors, and 12% from reductions in case fatality rates from competing causes of death.
 We also independently varied the overdiagnosis level for <1cm tumors and 1-3cm tumors and reached similar conclusions (Supplementary Materials Section H).